 Nina Sharma has dedicated her career to working for causes that empower others.
 She spent 15 years working in nonprofit institutional fundraising and partnership development, at such places as the New York Public Library, Carnegie Hall, Yale University, and the Ad Council.
 After getting her Masters of Public Administration from the NYU Wagner School of Public Service, she worked for Dr. Jeffrey Sachs’ Millennium Villages Project, a proof-of-concept model to eradicate extreme poverty in sub-Saharan Africa.
 In 2004, she moved to Denver where she worked for various nonprofits, launched her own consultancy, and is now the Director of Special Projects at the University of Denver.
 She was one of the original founders of +Acumen, is a graduate of Impact Denver Class, serves on the Alumni Council of Hamilton College and the Alumni Advisory Council of the Denver Metro Chamber Leadership Foundation, and is a board member at Global Dental Relief.

 Maribeth Romslo is a director, producer, and storyteller.
 Her feature film Dragonfly premiered at the Los Angeles Women’s International Film Festival and was selected for “Best of the Fest” at the 2016 Minneapolis St. Paul International Film Festival.
-In 2015, she produced a feature-length documentary, Our Journey Home, about how home shapes us, with the Emmy-award team at Stillmotion and celebrity narrator singer-songwriter Jewel.
+In 2015, she produced a feature-length documentary, Our Journey Home, about how home shapes us, with celebrity narrator singer-songwriter Jewel.
 She was a finalist for the Sundance New Voices Lab with her project, The Last Job, an episodic story set in the 1970s about a Midwestern lady mob boss.
-She recently wrapped production on a short film, Amelia, about a polio-stricken girl in 1937 who hears Amelia Earhart’s distress calls on her shortwave radio.
+Her girls in STEM historical fiction narrative short, Amelia, about a polio-stricken girl in 1937 who hears Amelia Earhart’s distress calls on her shortwave radio, premiered at Toronto International Film Festival Kids and took home Best Short Film at Mumbai Golden Gateway Film Festival.
+She recently created a short doc series about creative women in the Midwest for Reese Witherspoon’s new media company Hello Sunshine.
+And she is currently in production of a documentary about youth free speech with the student journalists from Marjory Stoneman Douglas High School in Parkland, Florida and free speech advocate Mary Beth Tinker.
 A Loyola University Chicago graduate, Maribeth spent her early career as an award-winning professional photographer and magazine editor before transitioning to film.
 She lives in Minneapolis with her husband and two children.
 You can find much of her new work at www.maribethromslo.com.